dell-esg/openshift-bare-metal/README.md

+# Master branch is updated with OCP43 contents
+# For OCP42 contents, switch to branch ocp42.

 Switch Config
 > - Switches S3048, S5232F config files are saved in examples directory
 > - S5232F x 2 configured in VLTi